 I see myself not as an expert or someone with all the answers, but as a collaborative guide with deep respect for my clients and the wisdom they already have within.

-Through holistic and integrative practices, I help clients cultivate more compassion for themselves, more capacity to feel the hard stuff, and more understanding about how to manage the impacts of our history, our environment, and our daily lives.
+Using a holistic and integrative lens, I help clients cultivate more compassion for themselves, more capacity to feel the hard stuff, and more understanding about how to manage the impacts of our history, our environment, and our daily lives.
 I also work with parents to decode family dynamics, and reconcile their own childhoods so they can emotionally attune to their kids and raise confident, self-regulated little people.

 Why I became a Therapist